Trinity River Alligator Gar Fishing | Garzilla Guide Service

 Late

-Our team transitions to thermal hog hunting (year-round) and other adventures.
+We switch to thermal hog hunting (year-round) and other adventures.
 Gar trips resume in April.

 Credentials

-Our Trinity River Record
+Our Trinity River record

-41 IGFA World Records More than any other gar guide service on earth
+More than any other gar guide service on earth.

-Texas Gar Fishing Association Founded by Bubba Bedre — the industry body for the species
+Founded by Bubba Bedre — the industry body for the species.

 Travis B. — Dallas, TX